ovh/docs/pages/cloud/dedicated/move-failover-ip/guide.en-asia.md

 >
 > On the other hand, blocks containing duplicate virtual MAC addresses cannot be moved.
 You must first delete the duplicate virtual MAC address on the block to be moved.
 >
-> If an IP block is moved/added to the vrack, it is no longer linked to a physical server.
+> If an IP block is moved/added to the vRack, it is no longer linked to a physical server.
 In this case, any virtual MAC address will be lost during the transfer.
 >

 ### Moving an IP from the OVHcloud Control Panel